alaingiorgetti/postTYPES2022/README.md

 ## Compatibility

-The code is known to work with Coq 8.10.2 and QuickChick 1.2.1.
+The code is known to work at least from Coq 8.10.2 (with QuickChick 1.2.1) to Coq 8.16.1 (with QuickChick 1.6.4).

 ## Running the code